Baixada Santista Light Rail: History

 The project of Baixada Santista LRT emerged as a way for the Government of São Paulo to reuse the tracks the central area of São Vicente and Santos inherited from FEPASA and built by Sorocabana, which operated in this stretch the Intra Metropolitan Train between 1990 and 1999, and was used for cargo transportation until January 2008.

 On 29 May 2013, the construction of the first stretch of the LRT began after a ceremony with Governor Geraldo Alckmin, of President of Legislative Assembly of São Paulo Samuel Moreira, and other authorities.
 Previously, Alesp had approved a bill that authorized the State Government to contract a loan with financial institutes controlled by the Union, by the cost of R$ 400 million (US$ 185.1 million, as of 2013), so it could be invested in the project of the system.

-On 22 May 2014, the first composition of the system arrived in the Port of Santos.
-The train, made in Valencia, is formed by 3 cars and has capacity up to 400 passengers.
+On 22 May 2014, the first Vossloh Tramlink vehicle for the system arrived in the Port of Santos.
+The train, made in Valencia, is formed from seven modules and has capacity up to 400 passengers.
 On 6 June 2014, Governor Geraldo Alckmin opened the first 5 stations of the LRT system, besides it was not operational: Mascarenhas de Moraes, São Vicente, Antônio Emmerich, Nossa Senhora das Graças and José Monteiro.
 The first test was made on 30 August 2014 in a stretch of 1 km, between stations Nossa Senhora das Graças and José Monteiro.
 Some details and the reaction of the composition were observed by Brazilian and foreign technicians.

 On 18 November 2014, the LRT supervised operation began, which consisted of a trip of 10 minutes between stations Antônio Emmerich and Mascarenhas de Moraes.
 This operation was destinated to students of public and private institutions, groups previously registered and local residents.
 On 27 April 2015, the precursor operation began, with no charge, between stations Mascarenhas de Moraes and João Ribeiro.
 In this mode of operation, two composition operated from Mondays to Fridays, between 1PM to 4PM, with average speed of 20 km/h in a stretch of more than 6 km.